-International students are always welcome and eligible to pursue a degree from UDTS.
-However, the seminary believes that it is most appropriate for students to obtain their basic theological education in the context of their own culture.
-For that reason, we recommend that international students study while based in their own country.
-For these students we offer the Master of Arts in Christian Leadership as a fully online course of study.
-A reduced tuition cost for this degree is granted to a few international students every year.
-Please ask the Admissions office for more details.
+International students are always welcome and eligible to pursue a degree from UDTS, however, the seminary believes that it is most appropriate for students to obtain their basic theological education in the context of their own culture.
+For that reason, we recommend that students study in their own country.

-Unfortunately, there are no university-provided scholarships for international students accepted into our residential Master of Arts in Mission Discipleship or our residential Master of Divinity degree programs may receive a scholarship.
+Unfortunately, there are no university-provided scholarships for international students accepted into our residential Master of Arts in Mission Discipleship or our residential Master of Divinity degree programs.
 The student is responsible for tuition and the cost of books, room and board, medical insurance, travel and other living expenses.
-Students will need to show adequate proof of their ability to pay for these expenses prior to being awarded an I-20 from the United States Immigration and Naturalization Services.
+Students will need to show adequate proof of their ability to pay for these expenses.

-The cost of living and education in the United States are quite high.
-To avoid situations of confusion or misunderstanding, we insist that international applicants demonstrate adequate financial support: from their own funds, from church or other sources in their home countries, or from UDTS.
+The costs of living and education in the United States are quite high.
+To avoid situations of confusion or misunderstanding, we insist that international applicants demonstrate adequate financial support: from their own funds or from church or other sources in their home countries.